Written By: Chloe Wilson BSc (Hons) Physiotherapy

 For the first few weeks after a humerus fracture, a sling or splint is worn to hold the fracture still and to allow the swelling and pain to subside.
 The fracture needs to be immobilised to allow time for the bones to knit back together and heal.

-Humeral shaft fractures are normally treated with a coaptation splint that extends from the shoulder to the forearm, holding the elbow in 90 degrees flexion.
+Humeral shaft fractures are normally treated with a "coaptation splint" that extends from the shoulder to the forearm, holding the elbow in 90 degrees flexion.

 You may be given a collar and cuff sling to support the arm.
 It is really important to let the arm hang by your side without any support through the elbow as this allows gravity to help realign the fracture.
 If there is any pressure through the elbow it pushes the bones together resulting in them healing in the wrong position.

-After two to three weeks the coaptation is switched for a functional Sarmiento Brace, a cylindrical brace that fits around the upper arm holding the humerus in place.
+After two to three weeks the coaptation splint is switched for a functional Sarmiento Brace, a cylindrical brace that fits around the upper arm holding the humerus in place.
 It leaves the shoulder and elbow free to move which helps prevent stiffness.

 A physical therapist will work through a rehabilitation programme with you following a midshaft humeral fracture.
 Exercises for the elbow, wrist and hand should be started as soon as possible to prevent stiffness and weakness from developing and it is usually fine to take your arm out of your sling to do these.

+Around 10% of humeral shaft fractures will require surgical treatment.
 If the bone fragments are displaced, then the fragments will need to be realigned and held in place.
 This process is known as an Open Reduction Internal Fixation (ORIF).
 Usually the humerus fracture is secured with either:

-Metal Plates: Humeral shaft fractures that require surgery are usually treated with a large metal plate held in place by screws.
+Humeral shaft fractures that require surgery are usually treated with a large metal plate held in place by screws.

 Pros: Highest success rate for surgical treatment of humerus fractures